Lump sum flexibility

 QROPS are not subject to UK IHT upon the member’s death, although some jurisdictions may apply a form of tax.
 For example, there may be some form of local inheritance tax to pay depending upon where the client is domiciled at the time of their death.

 Regardless of whether the member has started taking benefits (on or after age 55) or not, there is no income tax charge imposed on the payment of a lump sum to the member’s dependants on the member’s death providing they are not UK resident.
 For UK pensions, benefits are paid as a lump sum or income tax free to the recipient beneficiary if the member was under the age of 75 at the point of death. if the client was over the age of 75 at death the recipient beneficiary would be taxed at their marginal rate.

-Compulsory purchase of an annuity at age 75 (77 since 22 June 2010) is no longer a requirement for members of UK registered pension schemes since the changes announced by the UK government on 9 December 2010.
-Individuals with money purchase pension funds who have yet to take benefits will now be able to defer the decision indefinitely.
+Compulsory purchase of an annuity at age 75.
+Individuals with money purchase pension funds who have yet to take benefits are able to defer the decision indefinitely.
 Fortunately, a QROPS has never had such annuitisation pressure and clients with a QROPS can generally remain invested as long as they wish although in some instances they may be required to draw a small amount of income.

-UK pensions are generally paid out net of basic-rate tax.
+UK pensions are generally paid out net of the clients rate of tax.
 PAYE applies to all pensions from registered pension schemes.
 However, non-UK tax resident members can elect for payment to be paid out gross by completing the relevant HMRC form.
-With a QROPS, clients can transfer to a jurisdiction which pays out gross income automatically and charges little or no income tax on their pension benefits so they only pay the tax, if any, applicable in their country of residence.
+With a QROPS, clients may be able to transfer to a jurisdiction which pays out gross income automatically and charges little or no income tax on their pension benefits so they only pay the tax, if any, applicable in their country of residence.